International Work and Partnerships

 Meanwhile, institutions around the world are developing projects and initiatives for inquiry-based science education.
 The "Haus der kleinen Forscher" Foundation networks with interested organisations worldwide to learn from one another and to share experiences in a peer dialogue.
 If you have any questions about our international collaborations, please do not hesitate to contact us.

 Little Scientists Australia was brought to Australia by Froebel 2013 and is the Australian adaptation of the successful work of the German not-for-profit "Haus der kleinen Forscher" Foundation.
 The affordable, hands-on workshops combine inquiry-based learning with age-appropriate *STEM exploration and encourage daily scientific exploration with children aged 3 to 6 years.
 The Little Scientists team have established 42 local network partnerships across Australia and workshops are delivered in all States and Territories.

 For several years now, a number of early childhood education and care service providers in Austria have been availing of the Foundation’s professional development workshops for their educators.

 German Schools Abroad

 In 2008, H.R.H.
 Princess Maha Chakri Sirindhorn experienced the "Haus der kleinen Forscher" programme in Germany at first hand.
 She brought the idea back to Thailand with her.
-The "Little Scientists' House Thailand" has been implemented throughout the country – with more than 14,000 participating early childhood education and care centres.
+The "Little Scientists' House Thailand" has been implemented since 2010 – with huge success throughout the country.